 Plant Your Own

 Seeing the gardens may inspire your green thumb.
-It’s the Mother’s Day Plant Sale to the rescue, held each May at Luther Burbank Home & Gardens (204 Santa Rosa Ave., Santa Rosa, 707-524-5445).
-From 10 a.m. to 4 p.m., would-be florists can purchase flowers propagated from the gardens or grown from seeds related to world-renowned Burbank creations.
+It’s the Mother’s Day Plant Expo and Open House to the rescue, held each May at Luther Burbank Home & Gardens (204 Santa Rosa Ave., Santa Rosa, 707-524-5445).
+From 11 a.m. to 3 p.m., would-be florists can purchase flowers propagated from the gardens or grown from seeds related to world-renowned Burbank creations.
+The sale also includes vegetable plants and grafted varities of Burbank's fruit trees.

 You can also explore the beauty of this historic city park at your leisure.
-Drop-in guided tours are offered April to October, every half-hour between 10 a.m. and 3:30 p.m., for a 45 minute tour of the Gardens, Home & Greenhouse for just $7 (children under 12 are free with an adult).
+Drop-in guided tours of the gardens, home, and greenhouse are offered April to October, for $10 for adults; $8.50 for children 12-18, seniors, and college students with ID; and children under 12 are free with an adult.
+Group and children's tours are avialable with advance reservations.

 Written by Sonoma Insider Carey Sweet